dscherbak/rapid-response-katas/README.md

 - New Training Samples are Ready: The service manages and generates new AI models based on new training samples.

 **Message Generation**:
-- New Trained AI Model: When the service successfully completes the training of a new AI model that can be uploaded to cameras.
+- New Trained AI Model: When the service completes the training of a new AI model that can be uploaded to cameras.

 ### Camera Feed Engine